PureGymGroup/Puregym.Recruitment/BasketTest.md

 # Shopping Basket Discount Task

+## What is the Task?
+The coding exercise is the second stage of our technical interview process.
+We want it to be as real world as possible so research and use the resources necessary.

+Feel free to take as long as you feel you need to on this task, we understand that not everyone has a huge amount of time while others feel they want to spend longer to demonstrate everything they can.

+Note your decisions, constraints and thoughts in a readme to help us understand your process.

+## Why do we ask for the Task?

+The coding exercise allows us to view your work in the most realistic way we can giving a chance for you to show us your problem solving skills.
+There are many approaches to the task and being able to talk over the approach, options and considerations in the final stage of our interview.

 ## Requirements
 The company issues two types of voucher for customers to gain discounts on shopping baskets.